Updates on new developments, discoveries, publications and exhibitions.

 13.01.2015 Three negatives of Andrew Paterson portraits of Inverness author Josephine Tey, taken in 1929 just before she became famous, are discovered in the archive.

 06.12.2014 The SHPA Facebook page is launched.
-On a regular basis images from the archive are uploaded with commentary.
+On a monthly basis images from the archive are uploaded with commentary.
 On the same day the Andrew Paterson Collection Facebook page is launched.
 Each month sees photographs, artefacts and memorabilia from the archive preserved by Constance Paterson and her son Andrew Chalmers uploaded to the page.

 15.10.2014 The autumn issue of The North Magazine runs a story about the fire that destroyed the Paterson Studio in 1914.